-The School District of Okeechobee County provides instruction in all required course standards and has instructional plans aligned to the course standards in the areas of English language arts, mathematics, science, and social studies.
+The Okeechobee County School Board provides instruction in all required course standards and has curriculum maps aligned to the course standards in the areas of English language arts, mathematics, science, and social studies.
 Teachers instruct using the instructional plans, and a school wide system of progress monitoring is used to support students with identified deficiencies.
 Student progression is based upon mastering the standards in each course as evidenced by student grades on the student's report card as well as formative data obtained from progress monitoring and summative data obtained from a student's performance on the statewide, standardized assessments.

 - a. for grades and subjects in which no current state assessments are administered, school districts must establish and assess expected levels of performance for student progression using district-selected assessments such as students' class work, observations, tests, district and other assessments, or other relevant information. - b. it is the responsibility of the classroom teacher to screen, instruct, assess, and monitor the progress of student proficiency on all Florida Standards/Next Generation Sunshine State Standards.
 Each teacher shall develop daily lesson plans for all subjects taught.
-Plans should reflect the teaching of Florida Standards/Next Generation Sunshine State Standards for K-5, including English Language Learners' and Exceptional Education Student modifications, when necessary.
+Plans should reflect the teaching of Florida Standards/Florida's Benchmarks for Excellent Student Thinking (B.E.S.T.) for K-5, including English Language Learners' and Exceptional Education Student modifications, when necessary.
 Lesson plans shall be checked regularly by the principal or principal designee.
 Standards will be consistently taught and assessed throughout the year.
-Assessment of proficiency will be based on Florida Standards/Next Generation Sunshine State Standards, Decision Trees located in the K-12

-Comprehensive Reading Plan, supplemental materials, student work samples, observation of the student's performance, and student self-assessment.

-- c. each elementary school shall regularly assess the reading ability of each K-5 student.
-Reading assessment tools listed on the K-5 Reading Decision Trees are required (See K-12 Comprehensive Reading Plan).
+Assessment of proficiency will be based on Florida Standards/ Florida's Benchmarks for Excellent Student Thinking (B.E.S.T.), Decision Trees located in the K-12 Comprehensive Reading Plan, supplemental materials, student work samples, observation of the student's performance, and student self-assessment. - c.
+Each elementary school shall regularly assess the reading ability of each K-5 student.
+(See K-12 Comprehensive Reading Plan: Grades K-5 Multi- Tiered System of Support (MTSS) Curriculum Decision Tree recommendations).
 State and district diagnostic assessment tools will be used to identify a student's area of academic need.
-It is the responsibility of the classroom teacher to screen all The School District of Okeechobee County' students within 30 school days of entry.
-The parent of any K-5 student who exhibits a reading deficiency shall be immediately notified of the student's deficiency with a description and explanation, in terms understandable to the parent, of the exact nature of the student's difficulty in learning and lack of achievement in reading. - d. the district's comprehensive program for student progression uses assessment data, including universal screening and ongoing progress monitoring, to evaluate the effectiveness of instruction, identify students needing more intensive instructional support, and monitor each student's response to implemented interventions.

-Students who do not meet grade level expectations receive increasingly intense intervention services.
-The areas of academic need and intervention strategies are defined through a problem-solving/Multi-Tiered System of Supports (MTSS) process.
-Multiple tiers of increasingly intense instruction/intervention services are implemented to support student academic proficiency.
-Students are matched to strategic and intensive interventions based on data from multiple assessment sources.
-Student progression decisions consider the effectiveness of core instruction and the student's response to evidence-based interventions.
-Interventions for academics and/or behavioral deficiencies will be provided through the School District of Okeechobee County Multi-Tiered System of Supports (MTSS) process.

-Parents may not refuse remedial/intervention services.
-A school district has the authority and responsibility to design the student's course of study.
-It is the school that is held accountable for the student's progress.
+It is the responsibility of the classroom teacher to screen all students within 30 school days of entry.
+The parent of any K-5 student who exhibits a reading deficiency shall be notified in writing of the student's deficiency within 45 school days from the students' first day of enrollment. - d.
+A student who has a substantial reading deficiency as determined in Florida Statute 1008.25 (5) (a) must be covered by a federally required student plan, such as an individual education plan or an individualized progress monitoring plan, or both, as necessary.
+(Florida Statute 1008.25(4)(c) - e.
+Any student in kindergarten through grade 3 who exhibits a substantial deficiency in reading based upon screening, diagnostic, progress monitoring, or assessment data; statewide assessments; or teacher observations must be provided intensive, explicit, systematic, and multisensory reading interventions immediately following the identification of the reading deficiency.
+A school may not wait for a student to receive a failing grade at the end of a grading period to identify the student as having a substantial reading deficiency and initiate intensive reading interventions.
+The student's reading proficiency must be monitored and the intensive reading interventions must continue until the student demonstrates grade level proficiency in a manner determined by the District, which may include achieving a level 3 on the statewide, standardized English language arts assessment.
+The State Board of Education shall identify by rule guidelines for determining whether a student in kindergarten through grade 3 has a substantial deficiency in reading.
+Florida Statute 1008.25 (5)(a).